adap/flower/examples/embedded-devices/README.md

 ### Start the Flower Clients

 It's time to launch your clients!!!
 The first time you run this, the dataset will be downloaded.
 From the commands below, replace `<FRAMEWORK>` with either `pytorch` or `tf` to run the corresponding client Python file.
-In a FL setting, each client has its own unique dataset.
-In this example you can simulate this by manually assigning an id to a client (`cid)`) which should be an integer `[0, NUM_CLIENTS]`, where `NUM_CLIENTS` is the total number of partitions or clients that could participate at any point.
+In a FL setting, each client has its unique dataset.
+In this example you can simulate this by manually assigning an ID to a client (`cid)`) which should be an integer `[0, NUM_CLIENTS]`, where `NUM_CLIENTS` is the total number of partitions or clients that could participate at any point.
 This is defined at the top of the client files and defaults to 50.
 You can change this value to make each partition larger or smaller.

-Launch your Flower clients as follow.
+Launch your Flower clients as follows.
 Remember that if you are using a Jetson device, you need first to run your Docker container.

 ```bash
 # Run the default example (CIFAR-10)